Please Read About Supplies

 1. Container of White Gesso for priming your wood panels and adding white halo effect.
 IF you are using pre-primed panels you can use white paint for the halo effect.

-2. Graphite Transfer Paper for transferring your photo reference to the substrate
+2. Graphite Transfer Paper for transferring your newsprint sketch to the substrate

 3. Ball point pen, or optional tracing stylus for transfer paper